raggedkarma/godbreakersaga/src/honour-lies.md

 I wanted to enjoy games at a slightly more removed scale of warfare than I was used to playing, where wars are not won by any single act of heroism but by uncounted minor acts of bloody defiance.

 In that spirit it is important to recognise unit Health is never lost through enemy action.
 The decision to inflict Health- for warriors to die- rests entirely with their General.
 A combat might even be won by the necessary sacrifice!
-In contrast, the removal of stands represents the loss of good order, not casualities.
+In contrast, the removal of stands represents the loss of good order, not casualties.
 They may be injured or weary, but are still alive and fighting, just for themselves instead of each other.
 It is the burden of command to decide which fight is worth dying for.

 I have had fun digging into the many interesting games that support this scale, including _Dragon Rampant_, _Dux Bellorum_, _Fantasy Battles_, _Restless Hordes_ and _Warmaster_, among others.
 I'd encourage folk to give all of them a try.

 ### Alternate Scales
-These rules are written with the assumption of 15mm miniatures.
-For reference, use the size of the stand appropriate for its scale:

-- 3mm: 20 x 10mm
-- 6mm: 30 x 15mm
-- 10mm: 40 x 20mm
-- 15mm: 60 x 30mm
-- 28mm: 100 x 50mm
-- 32mm: 120 x 60mm

-Given the space and model requirements, I would not encourage gaming below 10mm or above 15mm scale, but it's absolutely playable.
-Note that holdings also change size to match the longest base edge, so a 3mm-scale holding would be a 20mm square.
+While the game assumes players will use 6-15mm miniatures, ultimately, this game is intentionally free of measurment.
+The only real requirement is that both players are using the same stand size, which is rectangular and has a long edge twice the length of the short edge.

+Beyond that, the game should scale easily to meet existing collections or personal preference.